 TFA recipients may also be eligible for medical assistance under the Husky program, specifically, Husky A, which provides medical coverage under Medicaid.

-Child care assistance is available to TFA recipients.
+Child care assistance is also available to TFA recipients.
 Such assistance continues until the family’s income reaches 75% of the state’s median income level.

 To request an application by mail, call